TrueNASTrueNAS Nightly Development Documentation

 The File Transfer Protocol (FTP) is a simple option for data transfers.
 The SSH options provide secure transfer methods for critical objects like configuration files, while the Trivial FTP options provide simple file transfer methods for non-critical files.

-Options for configuring FTP, SSH, and TFTP are in System Settings > Services.
+Options for configuring FTP, SSH, and TFTP are in System > Services.
 Click the to configure the related service.

 Configuring FTP For Any Local User